 Complete blood count (CBC) and differential

-CBCs and differentials are the most frequently ordered tests used to help diagnose and monitor MPDs.
-Often ordered as part of a yearly physical exam, they are routine tests that count the number and relative proportion of each of the different types of cells in your blood stream.
-They give your doctor information about the size, shape, and relative maturity of the blood cells present in your blood at that moment.
+CBCs and differentials are the most frequently ordered tests used to help diagnose and monitor MPNs.
+Often ordered as part of a yearly physical exam, they are routine tests that count the number and relative proportion of each of the different types of cells in a blood sample.
+They also provide information about the size, shape, and relative maturity of the blood cells present in a person's blood at that moment.

 CBCs and differentials can be used to detect WBC, RBC, and platelet increases, decreases, and abnormalities.
 They can help determine their severity, diagnose their cause, monitor the course of a disease, and monitor the response to treatment.

-With polycythemia vera, increased RBCs, platelets, and sometimes WBCs, may be seen.
-With myelofibrosis, immature granulocytes and misshapen immature teardrop-shaped red blood cells are often seen, and WBC and RBC numbers are often decreased.
-With thrombocythemia, greatly increased numbers of platelets are seen along with abnormally large platelets, platelet clumps, and fragments of megakaryocytes.
+With polycythemia vera, increased RBCs, platelets, and sometimes WBCs may be seen.
+With myelofibrosis, immature granulocytes, misshapen teardrop-shaped red blood cells, and immature nucleated red blood cells are often seen, and WBC and RBC numbers are often decreased.
+With thrombocythemia, greatly increased numbers of platelets are seen along with abnormally large or giant platelets amd platelet clumps.

-Irregularities in cell counts may be due to MPDs, but they may also be due to a variety of other temporary or chronic conditions.
-Other testing is usually done to confirm or rule out the diagnosis of an MPD.
+Irregularities in cell counts may be due to MPNs, but they may also be due to a variety of other temporary or chronic conditions.
+Other testing is usually done to confirm or rule out the diagnosis of an MPN.

 Bone marrow aspiration/biopsy

-If a doctor suspects a bone marrow disorder, he may order a bone marrow aspiration or biopsy to collect a small sample of marrow.
-When a specialist (a pathologist, oncologist, or hematologist) examines the bone and fluid from the bone marrow sample under the microscope, he can see the number, size, and shape of precursor cells (blasts), red and white blood cells, and megakaryocytes (platelet precursors).
-He can determine the proportions of mature and immature cells, see any overgrowth of fibrous tissue, and detect any cancer cells from cancers that may have spread to the marrow.
-Most bone marrow disorders can be diagnosed during this examination.
+If a bone marrow disorder is suspected, a doctor may order a bone marrow aspiration or biopsy to collect a small sample of marrow.
+When a specialist (a pathologist, oncologist, or hematologist) examines the bone and fluid portion of the bone marrow sample under the microscope, the type, number and appearance of various cells can be assessed and, if present, overgrowth of certain types of cells, fibrosis, and tumors can be determined.
+Most bone marrow disorders can be revealed during this examination, but further testing may be necessary to confirm a diagnosis.

-ABGs (Arterial blood gases) - This test measures the amount of gases in your arterial blood and may be done when polycythemia vera is suspected.
+- Arterial blood gases (ABGs).
+This test measures the amount of gases in the arterial blood and may be done when polycythemia vera is suspected.
 Low levels of oxygen are associated with secondary polycythemia.

-Genetic testing is sometimes used in suspected chronic myelogenous leukemia to check for the presence or absence of a Philadelphia (Ph') chromosome or a bcr-abl translocation (see BCR ABL) and in suspected polycythemia vera, myelofibrosis, and essential thrombocythemia for the presence or absence of JAK2 mutations, a gene associated with marrow cell production.
+- Cytogenetic analysis and molecular testing may be used to help diagnose suspected MPNs.
+For example, genetic testing is used in suspected chronic myelogenous leukemia to check for the presence or absence of a Philadelphia (Ph') chromosome or a bcr-abl translocation (see BCR-ABL).
+If polycythemia vera, primary myelofibrosis, or essential thrombocythemia is suspected, a doctor may order a test to check for JAK2 mutation (see JAK2) or MPL mutation.